11 Ways To Clear Acne

 Eat an anti-inflammatory diet

-Foods like wild-caught fish, turmeric, ginger, green tea, dark purple and red foods such as berries, green foods like dark leafy vegetables, and barnyard-raised eggs all help reduce inflammation that contributes to acne.
+Eat real organic foods as much as possible.
+Foods like wild-caught fish, turmeric, ginger, green tea, dark purple and red foods such as berries, and green foods like dark leafy vegetables all help reduce inflammation that contributes to acne.

 Fix your gut

-Taking probiotics (such as lactobacillus), prebiotics and digestive enzymes can improve acne.
 Work with an integrative practitioner to correct leaky gut and other gut issues.
+I HIGHLY recommend getting a GI MAP done to help identify gut imbalances/infections.
 I have seen serious cystic acne resulting from gut imbalances and parasites that resolve when the gut is fixed.
+Yes, pre and probiotics + digestive enzymes can be helpful too.

 Address Hormonal Imbalance